gopasspw/gopass/README.md

 go get github.com/justwatchcom/gopass
 ```

-Otherwise please see `docs/setup.md` or the [gopass website](https://www.justwatch.com/gopass/#install) for further instructions.
+Otherwise please see [docs/setup.md](https://github.com/justwatchcom/gopass/blob/master/docs/setup.md) or the [gopass website](https://www.justwatch.com/gopass/#install) for further instructions.

 ## Development

-This project uses github-flow, i.e. create feature branches from master, open an PR against master
-and rebase onto master if necessary.
+This project uses github-flow, i.e. create feature branches from master, open an PR against master and rebase onto master if necessary.

 We aim for compatibility with the [latest stable Go Release](https://golang.org/dl/) only.

-## Security

-Please see `docs/security.md`.

-## Configuration

-Please see `docs/config.md`.

 ## Credit & License

-`gopass` is maintained by the nice folks from [JustWatch](https://www.justwatch.com/gopass)
-and licensed under the terms of the MIT license.
+`gopass` is maintained by the nice folks from [JustWatch](https://www.justwatch.com/gopass) and licensed under the terms of the MIT license.

 Maintainers of this repository: